dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Deep Allegiance (Kyrian)

-At earlier ranks can be a dps loss due to desyncing with common 2 minute cds.
+At earlier ranks can be a dps loss due to desyncing with common one and two minute cds.

 ### Endless Thirst (Venthyr)